PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 #### Key features

 - **Product analytics:** Funnels, trends, and retention analysis with event autocapture.
-- **Session replay:** Watch real users use your product
+- **Session replay:** Watch real users use your product.
-- **In-app guides:** Deliver personalized guidance to customers, directly inside your app.
+- **In-app guides:** Deliver personalized guidance to customers inside your app.
 - **User feedback:** Capture and analyze customer feedback at scale.
-- **Product validation and roadmaps:** Plan product improvements and roadmap using Pendo data.
+- **Product validation and roadmaps:** Plan product improvements and roadmaps.

 ### How does Pendo compare to Hotjar?